jclbug/snake_game/README.md

 ## 🚀 Getting Started

+## Use the provided Python_game.exe file:

+Just double-click on the .exe file.

+The game will launch immediately — no Python installation or setup required!

+ ## OR

 ### Prerequisites

 - Python 3 installed on your system (no extra libraries required — `turtle` comes with Python).